-Stocks & Sauces: Foundations for Great Cooking
+Stocks and Broths: The Foundation for Great Cooking

 Stocks and sauces play an important role in the culinary world.
-The ability to create delicious stocks will be your ticket to deep rich flavor.
+The ability to create delicious stocks will be your ticket to the deep rich flavor.
 Knowing how to make stocks properly and correctly will set you apart in your skills from the thousands out there who do it incorrectly.
 There is a method to making stocks, and once you know how to do it you will see a new world open up to you in ways you’ve never thought of before.

 Stocks are the bases of almost everything we do.
 The French appropriately call it a fond (base).
 We usually create stocks on a regular basis whether we know it or not.

 You know what a great sauce is.
 You’ve probably experienced one at a restaurant over your steak, maybe a brandy peppercorn sauce, or perhaps you enjoyed the most delicious Mac & Cheese, possibly a cheddar bechamel.

-What Is A Stock?
+What Is A Cooking Stock?

 - White stock